 And as they say, an ounce of prevention is worth a pound of cure.
 Staying with a daily routine of meals, snacks, rest, and exercise is crucial for those with Alzheimer’s.
 It’s also very helpful to keep a log to document what’s triggering violent outbursts, the times of day they seem to be happening, and what has worked (or not worked).

 Most importantly, however, is making sure that your own needs for self-care are met.
 Taking care of a loved one with Alzheimer’s is exhausting, both emotionally and physically.
-Partnering with a professional with expertise in providing the specialized companion care Towson, MD seniors need is the ideal solution for both the person with Alzheimer’s and the loved ones providing care.
+Partnering with a professional with expertise in providing the specialized memory care Fulton, MD seniors need is the ideal solution for both the person with Alzheimer’s and the loved ones providing care.

 At Home With You Senior Care, we enable family caregivers the chance to take much-needed time to relax and recharge with our professional, experienced dementia care experts.
-Reach out to us for a free in-home consultation to discover more about how we provide the kind of companion care Towson, MD families trust the most.
+Reach out to us for a free in-home consultation to discover more about how we provide the kind of memory care Fulton and the surrounding communities trust the most.
 To learn more about all of the other areas we serve in Maryland, please visit our service area page.